Kalpakkam: Facilities

 Kalpakkam is a well built and planned township.
 The schools present in the township are Atomic Energy Central School (AECS 1 and 2), Kendriya Vidyalaya-1, Kendriya Vidyalaya-2, Govt Hr.
 Secondary School and Infant Jesus Matric Hr.
 Sec.
 School on Pudupattinam.
 The township is split into two sides: the Sadras and Pudupattinam sides.
 Both sides have similar facilities and also good facilities for sports, but Pudupattinam has larger and more complete facilities, such as the hospital and the General Services Organization (GSO).
 The two sides are separated by two bridges over the canal which joins the sea nearby and well over the backwater.
 The backwater is a visiting place by many migratory birds especially the rarely seen Siberian crane in the depths of winter.
 The backwater can be clearly seen through the compound walls of K.V-2 in Sadras.

 Recreation

 Until a few years ago, the beach at Kalpakkam used to be lined with casuarina trees and only a few weeds.
 Nowadays, to avoid the widespread damage in case of a tsunami again, weed growth is starting to dominate, which the locals are fighting to keep in check.
 A tsunami wall has been built across the seashore in case of another tsunami.
 The relatively calm waters are free of sharks.

 Kalpakkam is also very close to Mamallapuram, a tourist destination near Chennai.
 The environment within the township has been maintained for over 30 years.
 The township contains numerous trees and various parks, and recreation facilities, including tennis courts, music, dance, swimming academies and other sport activities.
-Kalpakkam is also known for its eateries and restaurants.
-Kalpakkam is served by hi603 for food and grocery delivery.